-The purpose of this paper is to reveal the relationship between the graded character of the generalized Weyl modules $W_{w\lambda}$ over $\mathfrak{n}_\aff$ and that of the quotient module $V_w^-(\lambda) / X_w^- (\lambda)$ of $V_w^-(\lambda)$ for $w \in W$.
+The purpose of this paper is to reveal the relationship between the graded character of the generalized Weyl module $W_{w\lambda}$ over $\mathfrak{n}_\aff$ and that of the quotient module $V_w^-(\lambda) / X_w^- (\lambda)$ of $V_w^-(\lambda)$ for an arbitrary $w \in W$.
 More precisely, we prove the following. \begin{theor}[{=Theorem \ref{thm:eq_character}}] Let $\lambda$ be a dominant weight, and $w \in W$.
 Then, there holds the following equality{\rm:}

 \end{theor}